decentralizedsecurity/bls-hsm/README.md

 ## Dependencies :link:

 We have developed this project using the [nRF Connect SDK](https://www.nordicsemi.com/Products/Development-software/nRF-Connect-SDK), which is based on the Zephyr RTOS.
 In order to install the required dependencies it is recommended to follow this [guide](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_assistant.html).
-Currently, only 1.8.0 version of the toolchain or lower is supported.
+Currently, only 2.0.0 version of the toolchain is supported.
 If you are using Linux, you can try the script `linux_dependencies.sh` to install all the required dependencies, although we recommend following the official guide.

 In order to build the [Blst](https://github.com/supranational/blst) library, we provide the script `build_libs.sh`, that clones and builds the library in Linux providing the ARM compiler as a parameter.
 If you are using other operating system you can try building the library using the scripts provided by suprational in their repo.